 Even with all these things, which only cover a portion of the evidence, we cannot say with certainty that Ken Christiansen was D.B.
 Cooper.
 When asked to put a number on it, Blevins has said he's 80-90 percent sure Kenny was the hijacker.
-He told Seattle KIRO radio that all the evidence is there for the F.B.I. to explore:
+He says that all the evidence is there for the F.B.I. to explore:

 "They could pull his Army induction records and compare his full set of prints to the ones they have in evidence.
-They also have a DNA sample taken from Kenny's brother, although they have never compared it to their DNA sample from the tie.
+We are also providing them with a full DNA profile from Christiansen's brother for comparison to the partial DNA profile they have from the tie worn by the hijacker.
 Or they could just pay a visit to some of the witnesses.
-They're still alive..."
+They're all still alive..."

 Related Links of Interest: